Photographer's Journal, Tips and Tricks

 In-camera double exposure shot on Fuji X-T2 and Fujinon XF 55-200mm f/3.5-4.8 R LM OIS.
 Converted to black and white in Adobe Lightroom.

-And last but not least, the lucky shots of the day when aeroplanes flew and were in the frame.
+And last but not least, two lucky shots of the day when aeroplanes flew and were in the frame.

 Moon and the blue sky by Hendra Lauw